 Cicerone's Lakeland Fellranger series is the modern rucksack reference for the discerning fell adventurer.
 Fellrangers are inspirational and informative, and together the eight books provide a comprehensive guide to the fells of the English Lake District.
 This limited edition box set contains all eight books in a beautiful case.

 This guidebook offers 20 sportive routes in the most challenging and scenic cycling areas of south west England and south Wales.
 Cornwall, Devon, Somerset and Avon, Dorset, Brecon, Glamorgan and the Welsh Borders all have miles of cycle-friendly roads suitable for sportive training.
 Graded routes on quiet country roads can be mixed and matched.

 This guidebook offers 20 sportive routes in the most challenging and scenic cycling areas of south east England.
 From the Surrey and Chiltern Hills to the New Forest and Berkshire Downs, the area boasts miles of cycle-friendly roads suitable for sportive training.
 The graded routes are all on quiet country roads and can be mixed and matched.

 A single guidebook to walking the whole Wales Coast Path - 1400km (870 miles) the length of Wales from Chester to Chepstow, including Anglesey, described in 57 stages.
 The route passes through the Snowdonia and Pembrokeshire National Parks and many AONBs and can be linked with the Offa's Dyke Path for a complete circuit of Wales.

-This guidebook includes over 30 walks to the Jurassic Coast of Devon and Dorset.
-Stretching between Exmouth and Bournmouth, with some routes venturing inland, the walks range from short easy strolls, to longer challenging walks.
-The spectacular geology is brought to life with clear cross-sections and timelines.
+This guidebook includes 30 walks to the Jurassic Coast of Devon and Dorset.
+Covering the coast between Exmouth and Bournemouth, these delightful routes range from 3 to 16 miles (5 to 24km), exploring and explaining the spectacular geology of this World Heritage area with clear, easily understood descriptions, cross-sections and timelines.